rqlite/rqlite/README.md

 ### Performance
 rqlite replicates SQLite for fault-tolerance.
 It does not replicate it for performance.
 In fact performance is reduced somewhat due to the network round-trips.

 Depending on your machine, individual INSERT performance could be anything from 1 operation per second to more than 10 operations per second.
 However, by using transactions, throughput will increase significantly, often by 2 orders of magnitude.
 This speed-up is due to the way SQLite works.
-So for high throughput, execute as many commands as possible within a single transaction.
+So for high throughput, execute as many operations as possible within a single transaction.

-## Admin API
+## Administration API
-An Admin API exists, which dumps some basic diagnostic and statistical information.
+An Administration API exists, which dumps some basic diagnostic and statistical information.
 Assuming rqlite is started with default settings, the endpoints are available like so:

     curl localhost:4001/diagnostics?pretty
     curl localhost:4001/statistics?pretty